YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage.md

 `handle_subscribe/4` + `manual` is also useful for implementing custom **back-pressure** mechanisms.

 #### Default back-pressure mechanism
-When data is sent between stages, it is done by a message protocol that provides back-pressure.
-The first step is for the consumer to subscribe to the producer.
+When data is sent between stages, it is done by a message protocol that provides back-pressure. - consumer subscribes to the producer.
 Each subscription has a unique reference.

-Once subscribed, the consumer may ask the producer for messages for the given subscription.
-The consumer may demand more items whenever it wants to.
-A consumer must never receive more data than it has asked for from any given producer stage.
+- once subscribed, consumer may ask the producer for messages for the given subscription.
+A consumer must never receive more data than it has asked from a Producer.

+A producer may have multiple consumers, where the demand and events are managed and delivered according to a GenStage.Dispatcher implementation.
 A consumer may have multiple producers, where each demand is managed individually (on a per-subscription basis).
-A producer may have multiple consumers, where the demand and events are managed and delivered according to a GenStage.Dispatcher implementation.
+See example below:

 #### Example of custom back-pressure mechanism
 Implement a consumer that is allowed to process a limited number of events per time interval: